-ELEMENTARY A Overall Score Contract and ortical permanent in a school's success.
-Just any year child's report card choose how here or she is performing this defour report card shows you how your child's school is performing in multiple analy.
-It is degreed to show the school is multiple and the school is school and the school is multiple and the school is multiple and the school is school and the school and the school is school and the school is school and the school and the school and the school is school and the ELEMENTARY B Overall Score Technological Control (Control (Contro) (Contro) In the second partners in a school's success, just as your child's report card should have the or available errors.
-It is designed to shoul the school's success frau how pair which without is performing in multiple errors.
-It is designed to shoul the school's strength in addition to challenges that need to be addressed in order to ensure we are meeting the needer of all audents.
-Ontinuit Scole Philosophia United PRODUCT PROCESS COLORISAL SCHOOL I SCHOOL I SCHOOL PROCESS CLAREFORTIONS I SCHOOL I SUPERV HOW MUCH DID STUDENTS IMPROVE ON THE STATE TEST OVER 3 YEARS?
-This measure shows the program students have made on the state assessments for English begauge arts and mathematics since the prior school year.
-It illustrates whether students are learning and improving.
-These consecutive years' of data are not currently evallable.
-MATHEMATICS These construction years' of data are out correctly available.
+ELEMENTARY A Overall Score August and a strain a str ELEMENTARY B Overall Score a Science 1000 percents in a school's success, just as your child's report card should have to or alw is partnering, this school is success.
+Just as your child's report card should have to a performing, this school is performing in multiple areas.
+It is designed to school to school's solength in addition to challenges that need to be addressed in order to ensure the are investignities needs of all incidents.
+ONENCE SCORE STUDIONT Therese Industry Lawrence Dockston I School I School School School I School Sch HOW MUCH DID STUDENTS IMPROVE ON THE STATE TEST OVER 3 YEARS?
+The measure shows the program studiests have made on the state assessments for English leggage acts and mathematics since the prior school year.
+It illustrates whether studients are learning and improveng.
+These consecutive years' of data are not currently available.
+MATHEMATICS These consecutive years' of data are not convertly available.